apache/iotdb/docs/UserGuide/Operation Manual/DML Data Manipulation Language.md

 select s1,s2 from root.sg1.* ALIGN BY DEVICE
 ```

-For more syntax description, please read SQL REFERENCE.
+For more syntax description, please read [SQL Reference](../Operation%20Manual/SQL%20Reference.md).

 The 'disable align' indicaes that there are 3 columns for each time series in the resultset.
-For more syntax description, please read SQL REFERENCE.
+For more syntax description, please read [SQL Reference](../Operation%20Manual/SQL%20Reference.md).

 ####  Error Handling